Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 ..
 Note::

-  There is no strict relationship between construction parameters and instance attributes, neither in terms of cardinality, type or value.
+  There is no strict relationship between *construction parameters* and *instance attributes*, neither in terms of cardinality, type nor value.

-  For examples, attributes could be set to default values, a point could be created from an angle and a distance but its actual state may consist on two cartesian coordinates instead, etc.
+  For example, attributes could be set to default values, a point could be created from an angle and a distance but its actual state may consist on two cartesian coordinates instead, etc.

   Therefore both have to be defined by the class developer, and, in the general case, attributes cannot be inferred from construction parameters.

 ..
 Finally, a class can define multiple constructors: the proper one will be called, based on its arity (determined thanks to the number of parameters specified) and on pattern-matching performed on these parameters, to select the relevant clause of the constructor.

-Finally, a class can define multiple clauses for its constructor: the proper one will be called based on the pattern-matching performed on these parameters.
+Finally, a class can define multiple clauses for any of its constructors: the proper one will be called based on the pattern-matching performed on these parameters.

 Instance Deletion